-For employers, Beaver Careers is your online connection to OSU students and alumni.
+For employers, Handshake is your online connection to OSU students and alumni.
 Students can apply to your job in the way that best meets your needs.
 List part-time jobs for students while they are in school, and summer full or part-time jobs and internships.

 Start envisioning what an internship can do for you!